-"The Canadian Partnership for Tomorrow's Health (CanPath) research is only possible with the CanPath Publications Policy | Version 1.2 | Approved November 20, 2024 commitment of its research participants, its staff and its funders.
+"The Canadian Partnership for Tomorrow's Health (CanPath) research is only possible with the commitment of its research participants, its staff and its funders.
 The data and/or biosamples used in this research were made available by CanPath and [insert name of Cohorts].

-Other acknowledgements may be required depending on the datasets used (see Appendix A).
+Other acknowledgements may be required depending on the datasets used (see Appendix A; e.g., regional data, COVID-19 data).
 The Access Officer must be informed of any substantive changes to the submitted manuscript.
 Upon publication, a copy must be sent to the Access Office.